Kentucky Wildcats: Women's

-The very first University of Kentucky women's basketball team was organized in 1902, competing for the first time on February 21, 1903.
+The first University of Kentucky women's basketball team was organized in 1902, competing for the first time on February 21, 1903.
 However, in 1924, the University Senate passed a bill to abolish women's basketball in part because "basketball had proven to be a strenuous sport for boys and therefore was too strenuous for girls."
 After a 50-year absence, women's basketball finally reached varsity status in 1974.
 The team was given the nickname "Lady Kats" and was coached by Debbie Yow.

 Led by UK all-time leading scorer Valerie Still, Patty Jo Hedges, and Lea Wise, the Lady Kats won the SEC Tournament in 1982.
 The following year, the same trio led the team to a #4 ranking in the country, the highest in the team's history.

 The team was previously coached by Matthew Mitchell, named as the SEC Coach of the Year in 2010 after leading the 2009–10 team to a surprising 28–8 season in which they set school records for best start, most consecutive SEC wins, best SEC finish, and most wins in a season, culminating in their first NCAA regional final since 1982.
 The team also had the conference Player of the Year in Victoria Dunlap and Freshman of the Year in A'dia Mathies.

-The team is now coached by Kyra Elzy, who took the position in December 2020.
-The Wildcats would upset top-ranked South Carolina in the 2022 SEC Women's Basketball Tournament finals.
+Under later coach Kyra Elzy, the Wildcats upset top-ranked South Carolina in the 2022 SEC Women's Basketball Tournament finals.
+The star of this team, Rhyne Howard, would become the first overall pick in that year's WNBA draft.
+Elzy would be dismissed after the 2023–24 season.

+The current head coach, Kenny Brooks, was hired away from Virginia Tech shortly after Elzy's firing.